Invicara/Twinit-IPA-Core-Digital-Buildings/README.md

 Be sure to read the readme for each module for instructions on how to use it.

 ![Asset Twin Asset Info](./img/asset02.png)

+# Where to Start

+The best place to start is by using the [Asset Twin Setup](Asset%20Twin%20Setup/Readme.md) to re-create an example Asset Twin project.